 Sunday service is our main weekly gathering.
 Services are at 9 or 11 AM with free child care available in our nursery.
 In the summer months we meet for a casual service in Fellowship Hall at 10 AM.
 Elements of our worship generally include times of welcome and call to worship, a chalice lighting, a message for all ages, sharing our joys and concerns with each other, silent reflection and meditation, singing, a sermon, and a final blessing.
 Piano and organ music, choirs, and musical guests, many of whom are part of our congregation, enrich our time.

-When you arrive, Joleen Trotta, our Membership Development Coordinator, will be available to answer questions about our congregation.
-Please sign our guest book in the vestibule (the small room just inside the front doors) to be contacted with more information.
+When you arrive, please sign our guest book in the vestibule (the small room just inside the front doors) to be contacted with more information.
 An usher will hand you an order of service and can direct you to the nursery if you have a very young child.
 Babies and toddlers are also welcome to stay during the service.
 School aged children are also welcome to stay for the service, or join the rest of the youth in our Religious Education classes.

 What people wear to Sunday services varies, but we are generally pretty casual.
 A few dress up, some come in jeans.